vapor/docs/3.0/docs/getting-started/hello-world.md

 !!! warning
 	Make sure to add `--branch=beta` while using Vapor 3 pre-release.

+	If you receive an error that looks like this:  'Cloning Template [Failed]' then the template you are using is not           yet ready for the beta branch.
+Try a different template.

 Once that finishes, change into the newly created directory.